-The Superintendent or designee shall implement suspension procedures that provide, at a minimum, for the following:
+The Superintendent or designee shall implement suspension procedures that provide, at a minimum, for each of the following:

-- 1. Before a student may be suspended, the student shall be provided a conference during which the charges will be explained and the student will be given an opportunity to respond to the charges. - A pre-suspension conference is not required and the student can be immediately suspended when the student's presence poses a continuing danger to persons or property or an ongoing threat of disruption to the educational process.
+- 1. A conference during which the charges will be explained and the student will be given an opportunity to respond to the charges before he or she may be suspended. - 2.
+A pre-suspension conference is not required, and the student can be immediately suspended when the student's presence poses a continuing danger to persons or property or an ongoing threat of disruption to the educational process.
 In such cases, the notice and conference shall follow as soon as practicable. - 3.
-Any suspension shall be reported immediately to the student's parent(s)/guardian(s).
-A written notice of the suspension shall state the reasons for the suspension, including any school rule that was violated, and a notice to the parent(s)/guardian(s) of their right to a review of the suspension.
-The School Board must be given a summary of the notice, including the reason for the suspension and the suspension length. - 4.
-Upon request of the parent(s)/guardian(s), a review of the suspension shall be conducted by the Board or a hearing officer appointed by the Board.
-At the review, the student's parent(s)/guardian(s) may appear and discuss the suspension with the Board or its hearing officer and may be represented by counsel.
-After presentation of the evidence or receipt of the hearing officer's report, the Board shall take such action as it finds appropriate.
+An attempted phone call to the student's parent(s)/guardian(s). - 4.
+A written notice of the suspension to the parent(s)/guardian(s) and the student, which shall: - a.
+Provide notice to the parent(s)/guardian(s) of their child's right to a review of the suspension; - b.
+Include information about an opportunity to make up work missed during the suspension for equivalent academic credit; - c.
+Detail the specific act of gross disobedience or misconduct resulting in the decision to suspend; - d.
+Provide rationale or an explanation of how the chosen number of suspension days will address the threat or disruption posed by the student or his or her act of gross disobedience or misconduct; and - e.
+Depending upon the length of the out-of-school suspension, include the following applicable information: - i.
+For a suspension of 3 school days or less, an explanation that the student's continuing presence in school would either pose: - a) A threat to school safety, or - b) A disruption to other students' learning opportunities. - ii.
+For a suspension of 4 or more school days, an explanation: